What are the Most Common Business Tax Return Errors?

 - Incorrect or missing social security numbers or employer ID numbers.
 Make sure the number is correct and that it's the right number for your business type.

 - A misspelled name.
-Make sure the name(s) on your tax return are the same as on your social security card.
+Make sure the name(s) on your tax return are the same as on your social security card or taxpayer ID number.

 - Incorrect filing status (filing head of household instead of filing single is a common error).